 I began my FIRE journey when I was 18 years old.
-I started with stock investing, then a friend introduced me to Wealthfront’s robo-advising, and I quickly invested my hard-earned summer internship money into a Roth IRA.
-My interest in personal finance blossomed, and I worked on developing a sound financial mindset from there.
-It wasn’t until I started working full-time that I had the means to make strides in my wealth accumulation.
+I started with stock investing.
+Then, a friend introduced me to Wealthfront’s robo-advising, and I quickly invested my hard-earned summer internship money into a Roth IRA.
+My interest in personal finance blossomed, and I focused on developing a sound financial mindset from there.
+However, it wasn’t until I started working full-time that I had the means to make significant strides in my wealth accumulation.

 I always had my foot on the accelerator with FIRE.
 It was easy since I live a pretty minimalistic lifestyle.
 I don’t have as many consumeristic urges as others do, so naturally, I spend less.
 I also have an investment property bringing in rental income that covers more than my annual expenses.
 So in a sense, I could already retire without my W2 job.
 That extra W2 money is just fluff to plump up my retirement nest egg.
 So at fast FIRE, I was saving 100% of my W2 income and still pocketing some extra change from real estate.